MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-grammar-design.md

 :::code language="xml" source="samplePrivateLibraryData.linked.search.grammar.xml" id="snippet_drop_term_constraints":::

-### Support composite entity attribute search
+### Support composite entity attribute queries

-We can improve search accuratcy by creating a grammar that supports can parse out the specification for a specific set of composite entity attributes from the entity attributes.
-For example, a user may want to search for publications from an author while the author was affiliated with a certain institution.
-We create a special grammar to handle search queries like "papers by iheng chen while at national sun yat sen university".
+We can improve search accuracy by creating a grammar that consider search intents.
+A search query containing an author name and an affiliation name may have multiple intents.
+An intent can be "search for papers based on an author and an institution that the author has collaborated with", or "search for papers based on an author who is affiliated with an institution", etc. In the sample grammar, we create a special rule to recognize the intent, "search for papers based on an author who is affiliated with an institution".
+This enables the grammar to recognize the intent for queries like "papers by iheng chen while at national sun yat sen university" and return results with more accuracy.

-Craft a search grammar to handle the natural language search query format
+The search grammar below handles the natural language search query format for extracting the intent.

 :::code language="xml" source="samplePrivateLibraryData.linked.search.grammar.xml" id="snippet_composite_entity_attribute_search":::

 Ensure the query returned from the search grammar yields results by calling the `Resolve` semantic function and validate the result by calling `HasResult` and `AssertRequals` semantic function.

 :::code language="xml" source="samplePrivateLibraryData.linked.search.grammar.xml" id="snippet_ensure_query_has_results":::